Skip to Content

 Does Screening Help Detect Mesothelioma Early?

-There is no officially recognized test to detect mesothelioma early.
-However, researchers continue to study possible early detection methods.
-Anyone who has past exposure to asbestos may want to speak to their doctor about routine monitoring.
+Doctors may recommend routine monitoring to patients with past exposure to asbestos.
 Some people who work in at-risk occupations for asbestos exposure may have mandatory screenings.
 These screenings may include:

 • Chest X-rays